EGO4D/ego-exo4d-egopose/handpose/data_preparation/README.md

 See figure below for landscape view vs. portrait view.

 You can change the Aria images and 2D annotations to *portrait view* by adding `--portrait_view` flag in step 5 and step 6.
 Please make sure to keep consistent view orientation between annotations and images.
-See [visualization.ipynb](https://github.com/EGO4D/ego-exo4d-egopose/blob/main/handpose/data_preparation/visualization.ipynb) for an example to keep consistency for 3D annotations by rotating Aria camera pose.
+See [visualization.ipynb](https://github.com/EGO4D/ego-exo4d-egopose/blob/main/handpose/data_preparation/visualization.ipynb) for an example to keep consistency for 3D annotations by rotating 3D annotations.
-TODO: add to the script

 <img src="assets/landscape_vs_portrait_view.png" width ="700" height="350">